A real-analytic Jordan curve cannot bound infinitely many relative minima of area: The Gauss map and the -plane

 (ii) the $\alpha_i$ and $\zeta_i$ are real and the $\beta_i$ are real and/or occur in complex-conjugate pairs. \end{lemma}

 {\em Remark}.
-The hypothesis is certainly true for the first ring of $a_i$, the principal roots.
+The hypothesis is certainly true for the first ring of $a_i$, the slowest roots.
 We will later show inductively that it is true for all the rings of $a_i$, i.e. when each $\gamma_n$ is used to define $\w$.

 {\em Proof}.
 First we prove that $\alpha_i$ does not have positive imaginary part.
 Suppose, for proof by contradiction, that it does.
 Then consider a circle of radius $\rho$ about $\alpha_i$, where $\rho$ small enough that the entire circle lies in the upper half plane and each other $\alpha_i$ is either inside or outside the circle.
-Then by hypothesis, on the boundary of the circle, $N$ goes to $(-1,0,0)$ as $t$ goes to zero.
-Hence the Gauss map covers the upper hemisphere inside the circle, so the eigenvalue is less than 2, contradiction.
+Then by hypothesis, on the boundary of the circle, $N$ goes to $(0,0,-1)$ as $t$ goes to zero.
+Hence the Gauss map covers the upper hemisphere inside the circle, so the least eigenvalue of $u^t$ is less than 2, for $t>0$ sufficiently small; but that is a contradiction.
 That contradiction proves that $\alpha_i$ does not have positive imaginary part.